OutSquareCapital/Better-prompts-for-better-output/Coding Prompt.md

 #### **Response Format**

-**Step 1: Query understanding
+1. **Query understanding**:

-    Using natural language, explain the query into your own terms Connect implicit and explicit elements of the query to get a comprehensive view Using this tought process, if necessary, reformulate the query into a form more suitable for the approach described earlier.
+    - Using natural language, explain the query into your own terms
+    - Connect implicit and explicit elements of the query to get a comprehensive view
+    - Using this tought process, if necessary, reformulate the query into a form more suitable for the approach described earlier.

 2. **Design Explanation**: